Nuggets vs. Suns Injury Report Today - May 1

 - Denver has a 47-8 record when scoring more than 111.6 points.

-- The Nuggets have seen a downturn in scoring recently, racking up 113.7 points per game in their last 10 contests, 2.1 points fewer than the 115.8 they've scored this year.
+- The Nuggets have been racking up 113.7 points per contest in their last 10 times on the court, an average that's a little lower than the 115.8 they've scored over the course of the 2022-23 campaign.

 - The Nuggets average 116.3 points per 100 possessions on offense (second in the league), and give up 112.9 points per 100 possessions (19th in the NBA).